You’ve got the app. Here’s how you start investing.

 ETFs can be a less risky investment than individual shares because, by holding a range of assets, your investment gains the benefits that come with diversification.

-Imagine investing in a FTSE 100 ETF, which HSBC is a part of.
+Imagine investing in an ETF which has HSBC as part of it.
 If HSBC shares drop in value, your investment is unlikely to be affected too much.

 Now imagine you only have shares in HSBC.
 If the bank’s shares drop in value, your entire investment will drop in value.

-Of course, this also means you won’t feel the benefits as much if you held the FTSE 100 ETF and HSBC shot up in value.
+Of course, this also means you won’t feel the benefits as much if you held the ETF and HSBC shot up in value.
 But hey, you can’t have it all.

 There is a lot of debate as to the merits of ETFs and shares.
 Some Freetraders buy ETFs, others buy stocks and many invest in both.
 Different investments make sense for different people. 🤔